dkleftogi/NGS_utilities/README.txt

 						and compute the total number of genomic positions included, the number of distinct chromosomes and the number of intervals.
 It is a simple utility for processing amplicon-based NGS data from different panels.

+vcf2Bed.py : Read a vcf file (preferably from Platypus variant caller), select the SNPs that have specific FILTERS and
+			 write the output in a bed-like format (chromosome TAB position).
+Please note that frequently in cancer genomic projects we use matched tumour-normal samples to call the variants and thus, after the FORMAT field in the VCF are more than one records.
+The current version of this program does not handle this case.
+It assumes only one sample per vcf.
+			 This has to be implemented in the future.